Antonio Pigliaru: Life

 Pigliaru was born in Orune, in Nuoro province, the youngest of five children.
 His parents, Pietro and Maria Murgia, were schoolteachers.
 They belonged to different social classes but shared the same education and job.
 Pietro came from a family of peasants, which at the time were a marginal group in the town, where sheep-breeding prevailed.
 Despite the family's scarce resources, after elementary school he continued studying.
 Maria, whose mother was also a schoolteacher, came from Sassari, a rather different context from Orune, where she moved after her degree to work as a teacher.
 Pietro and Maria got married in 1909.

-After school Antonio, whose father had died in the meantime, left his town to move to Sassari with his maternal grandparents, to complete his classical studies training.
+Antonio, whose father had died in the meantime, left his town after school to move to Sassari with his maternal grandparents, to complete his classical studies training.
 He always maintained strong ties with his town of origin.
 In 1940 he joined the GUF (University Fascist Group), where he first experienced intellectual engagement, contributing to the Group's journal, writing mostly on theatre.
 Like many youths of his generation, he believed the 'fascist revolution' could fulfil some expectations, but he always rejected the "aberrations" that the regime was exhibiting.
 He attended the University in Cagliari from 1941, studying in the Faculty of Literature and Philosophy.
 In March 1944 he was arrested together with other people, accused of serious offences such as espionage, civil war and political conspiracy.
-He was condemned to 7 years of imprisonment by the Military Tribunal of Oristano, and he served 17 months.
+He was sentenced to 7 years of imprisonment by the Military Tribunal of Oristano, and served 17 months.
 While in jail he contracted the illness that was to cause his premature death.
 He was released in May 1946 following the Togliatti Amnesty.
 He then resumed his graduate studies, passing all exams in a few months, earning a degree with a thesis on existentialism in Giacomo Leopardi.

-In April 1949 he became voluntary assistant to the chair of Legal Philosophy at the University of Sassari, and then ordinary assistant a year later.
+In April 1949 he became voluntary assistant to the chair of Legal Philosophy at the University of Sassari, and an ordinary assistant a year later.
 He then acquired the position of permanent lecturer in 1967, holding the chair of Doctrine of the State.
 In 1949 he contributed to the foundation of the journal Ichnusa.
 The journal was published, albeit irregularly, until 1964.
 From 1956 Pigliaru decided to give a different style to the journal, focussing its contents on the so-called 'Sardinian issue' (Questione sarda): the editorials, written by him, were often devoted to the region's problems.
 The journal was meant to be an intellectual workshop for all young Sardinian intellectuals that wanted to commit to the island's renaissance, and for whom he became an inspiring figure.
 Pigliaru died on 27 March 1969 in Sassari, during a haemodialysis session, a therapy he regularly undertook to cure his grave kidney deficiency, a condition that had affected him for most of his life.